boguszjelinski/taxidispatcher/README.md

 perf.jl: it was used to check GLPK with one million variables

 split.py: to verify the degradation of results as a consequence of splitting a task into four smaller

+greedy_opt.py: mix of greedy and optimal solution in order to decrease size of model that is sent to solver.